Scalable Software Systems

 Prof. Dr.-Ing.
 David Bermbach developed interest in his current specialty in his first semester of industrial engineering at the Karlsruhe Institute of Technology (KIT).
 “At the time, programming was actually the only hands-on subject in which you could do your own thing and didn’t just have to learn theory.
-That kind of put me on this track,” explains the Mainz-born industrial engineer, who has headed Mobile Cloud Computing at TU Berlin since December 2017.
-Mobile Cloud Computing also forms part of the Einstein Center Digital Future (ECDF).
+That kind of put me on this track,” explains the Mainz-born industrial engineer, who has headed the Scalable Software Systems group at TU Berlin since December 2023.
+The group is co-affiliated with the Einstein Center Digital Future (ECDF).
+He previously headed the Mobile Cloud Computing group at TU Berlin since 2017, which was part of the ECDF.

 For his doctoral thesis for Prof. Dr. Stefan Tai, then still at KIT, Bermbach was already looking at data management and application architecture in geo-distributed systems, especially their quality features.
 Additionally, his goal was and is not only to make the quality features of such systems, such as consistency and performance, measurable but to directly influence these as well.
 These topics are highly charged, and not just for companies such as Amazon and Google.
 “In principle, every Dropbox user is familiar with the issue: if two people change the information in a Dropbox at the same time and then save, there are then two versions of the information that can no longer be automatically merged.
 These inconsistencies are the result of ‘trade-offs’ between the availability and the consistency of information.
 On the one hand, data should always be available everywhere; on the other hand, they have to be updated globally at the same time.
 You can now scale the problem and, for example, look at the server of a large bank that needs to update its applications.
 One server is in the United States, another in Germany, and another, for instance, in Singapore; seconds can go by until all servers have been updated.
 In this time, there could be transactions that would lead to different account details on different servers for the same account.
 In individual cases, this could have significant consequences,” Bermbach explains.